 The taper fade haircut is one of the most classic hairstyles for men.
-The style is defined by clean short hair on the sides of the head that gradually get longer as you move up.
+The style is defined by clean short hair on the sides of the head that gradually gets longer as you move up.
 At its shortest, the hair is tapered to fade with the skin.
 It’s a great hairstyle for men who want something neat and clean yet easy to style and maintain.

-If you want a fade with taper haircut, also sometimes called a temper fade haircut, it’s important to the different types of fades available (see the best fade haircuts for men here).
+If you want a fade with taper haircut, also sometimes called a temper fade haircut, it’s essential to the different types of fades available (see the best fade haircuts for men here).
 The first step to a great haircut is to know how to explain what you want to your hairdresser.

 Below you’ll find a comprehensive list of all the taper fade hairstyles available.
-The first thing you should decide is the height of the fade.
+The first thing you should decide on is the height of the fade.
 We typically say low fade when it starts in the neck and around the ear.
 A mid fade or medium fade is slightly higher, above the eyebrows.
 And the high fade is higher still, ending up near the top of your head.

 The 51 best fade with taper haircuts for men